TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/RecordLinkHandler.rst

    The links are now stored in the database with the syntax `<a href="t3://record?identifier=anIdentifier&amp;uid=456">A link</a>`.

 #.
-TypoScript configures how the link will be displayed int the frontend.
+TypoScript configures how the link will be displayed in the frontend.

    .. code-block:: typoscript